Sukhan Faiz

 Sukhan Faiz (سُکھاں فیض) (born 9 March 1988) is a Pakistani former cricketer who played primarily as a right-handed batter.
-She appeared in two One Day Internationals for Pakistan, both at the 2009 Women's Cricket World Cup.
+Making her One Day International (ODI) debut against Sri Lanka Women on March 9, 2009, she appeared in two ODIs for Pakistan, both in March 2009 at the 2009 Women's Cricket World Cup.
 She played domestic cricket for Multan, Pakistan Universities, Khyber Pakhtunkhwa, Higher Education Commission and Balochistan.